odelafe/odelafe/README.md

-## Hola a todo.
-Mi nombre es Orestes y soy amante de la programacion 👋
+## Hola a todos.
+Mi nombre es Orestes 👋

 <!--
 **odelafe/odelafe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.